Types of users in Clarityflow

 There are two types of users in Clarityflow:

-Both Account Members and Respondents may be participants in a conversation.
+Both Team Members and Respondents may be participants in a conversation.
 For more on how conversation participants are managed, see here.

 Let's dive into both of these in detail:

-The person who creates the account is the first account member—the owner.
+The person who creates the account is the first team member—the owner.
 You can invite other team members (employees, partners, etc.) to your account and they would all be members of your account.

 See pricing to find out how many team member seats are available in your plan.